awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpoolriskconfigurationattachment.md

 ## Properties<a name="aws-resource-cognito-userpoolriskconfigurationattachment-properties"></a>

 `AccountTakeoverRiskConfiguration`  <a name="cfn-cognito-userpoolriskconfigurationattachment-accounttakeoverriskconfiguration"></a>
-The account takeover risk configuration object including the `NotifyConfiguration` object and `Actions` to take in the case of an account takeover\.
+The account takeover risk configuration object, including the `NotifyConfiguration` object and `Actions` to take if there is an account takeover\.
 *Required*: No
 *Type*: [AccountTakeoverRiskConfigurationType](aws-properties-cognito-userpoolriskconfigurationattachment-accounttakeoverriskconfigurationtype.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)